ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ## Terminology

-* Matched Pair Contributors - Contributors that have responded in both the periods being used in a calculation.
 * Link - A ratio of the means of the matched pair contributors.
-(Three types are used in this method.
-Forward links, backward links and construction links)
 * Target variable - The variable of interest that the method is working on.
 * Strata - How the data has been broken into subsets.
     Also know as Imputation Class.
+* Record - A set of values for each contributor and period
+* Target record - The record currently being imputed for due to its target variable being missing.
+* Predictive period - The period from which records will be used when calculations depend on records from another period.
+* Target period - The period currently undergoing imputation.
+* Matched Pair Contributors - Contributors that have responses for the target variable in both the predictive and target periods.

 ## Introduction